 II.1 The Wardrobe Change.
 Each time the female host changes frocks.
 Two drinks if the male host changes suits.

 II.2 The Gimme.
-When Greece gives twelve points to Cyprus, and when Germany gives twelve points to Turkey.
+When Greece gives twelve points to Cyprus.

 II.5 The “Viktor, You Very Unattractive Fellow.”
 Two drinks if the hosts speak in rhyme and/or pretend to flirt with each other.
 Finish your drink if the flirting is serious.

 II.6 The Hurry-Up.
 Every time the announcer from each voting country is politely asked by the hosts to shut the fuck up (i.e. “Can we have your votes please?”).
-Two drinks if the announcer tries to deliver a personal message to a relative watching at home.
+Two drinks if the announcer tries to deliver a personal message to a friend or relative watching at home.

 II.7 The Sandra Sully.
 Each time an announcer reads the voting results wrong.
 Two drinks if they get so confused they have to start over.